Read more about life, culture, GP salary and more in this useful blog post

 The Australian Federal Government set the national health policies and subsidise the services which are provided by State and Territory governments.
 Improving the health of Australia’s indigenous Aboriginal and Torres Strait Islanders is a priority, committed to closing the gap between the health and life expectancy of indigenous and non indigenous people in Australia.

 As a patient, on a temporary visa you are entitled to a medicare card to allow you to access these services if you have a passport from one of the following countries; United Kingdom, the Republic of Ireland, New Zealand, Sweden, the Netherlands, Finland, Belgium, Norway, Slovenia, Malta and Italy.

 As a GP you are required to apply for a Medicare Provider and Prescriber number to be able to practice.
 Please be aware that this application is completed once you have arrived in Australia and can take up to 28 days to be processed.
 You are not able to start seeing patients until this process has been completed.

 Cost of Living

-Your living costs in Australia will vary dependant on the location you choose to live in and the lifestyle you have.
+Find out here what your costs of living is like as a GP in Australia.
+Your living costs in Australia will vary dependent on the location you choose to live in and the lifestyle you have.
 You may find Australia is more expensive for some things and cheaper for others.
 On a GP salary you should be able to lead a very comfortable lifestyle.
 For an indication of up to date cost please see the cost of living calculations here